Wrapped Around Your Finger

-"Wrapped Around Your Finger" is the second UK single (and fourth US single) from the Police's 1983 album Synchronicity.
-Written by Sting, it was released worldwide by A&M Records and featured the non-album track "Someone to Talk To" as a B-side in the UK, while a live version of "Tea in the Sahara" was the US B-side.
+"Wrapped Around Your Finger" is the second single in the UK (and the fourth single in the US) from the Police's 1983 album Synchronicity.
+Written by Sting, it was released worldwide by A&M Records and featured the non-album track "Someone to Talk To" as the B-side in the UK, while a live version of "Tea in the Sahara" was the B-side in the US.